refinedev/refine/documentation/docs/api-reference/mantine/introduction/index.md

 ## Notifications

 Mantine has its own built-in notification system through [`@mantine/notifications`](https://v5.mantine.dev/others/notifications/) package which works seamlessly with its UI elements.
 Refine also provides a seamless integration with Mantine's notification system and show notifications for related actions and events.
-This integration is provided by the `notificationProvider` hook exported from the `@refinedev/mantine` package which can be directly used in the [`notificationProvider`](/docs/api-reference/core/components/refine-config/#notificationprovider) prop of the `<Refine>` component.
+This integration is provided by the `notificationProvider` hook exported from the `@refinedev/mantine` package which can be directly used in the [`notificationProvider`](/docs/api-reference/core/components/refine-config/#notificationprovider) prop of the `<Refine />` component.

 ```tsx title="app.tsx"
 import { Refine } from "@refinedev/core";